rust-unofficial/too-many-lists/text/first-new.md

   not repeating yourself!
 * We create an instance of a struct in much the same way we declare it, except instead of providing the types of its fields, we initialize them with values.
-* We refer to variants of an enum using `::`, which is the namespacing operator
+* We refer to variants of an enum using `::`, which is the namespacing operator.
 * The last expression of a function is implicitly returned.
   This makes simple functions a little neater.
 You can still use `return` to return early like other C-like languages.